aubreyrjones/mutagen/README.md

 If you don't screw it up, you're going to write 1-2 pages for the playbook representing each class or whatever in your game.
-And since there's literally no space for lore or worldbuilding in those measley columns, they're gonna be almost 100% game mechanics.
+And since there's literally no space for lore or worldbuilding in those measly columns, they're gonna be almost 100% game mechanics.

-Finally you've got to remember: this is a fiction first game, so the 'game mechanics' just call right back into the fiction anyway.
+Finally you've got to remember: this is a fiction-first game, so the 'game mechanics' just call right back into the fiction anyway.
 That'd be the book you're selling.
 [Or actually it could be a movie, a novel, Patreon serial, or any other media you're making.
 I'd love to see some